Back to Rare Guns.

 This Hand Cannon is among the most powerful production semi-automatic pistols out there.
 Designed and marketed by Minnesota-based company Magnum Research, Inc., and manufactured by contractor Israel Military Industries until 2009 (when production was moved to MRI's Pillager, MN facility).
 It is chambered in .357 Magnum, .440 Cor-bon, .41 Magnum, .44 Magnum, and .50 Action Express, and can easily be swapped between each caliber.
 It is fed by 9 (.357 Magnum), 8 (.41/.44 Magnum) or 7-round magazines (.50 AE and .440 Cor-bon).
 Magnum Research also offers it in a wide variety of finishes, ranging from standard chrome to gold to titanium/gold tiger stripes, and a model with an elongated, 10-inch barrel.
 Unlike most other handguns, it is gas-operated, using a rotating-bolt mechanism and direct gas impingement operation usually found on rifles, allowing it to fire much larger rounds than standard blowback handguns.
 They weigh about four and a half pounds unloaded, almost twice as much as a comparable pistol.

-The Desert Eagle is a very temperamental pistol with a well-established reputation as a jam-o-matic.
+The Desert Eagle is essentially a rifle in pistol form, and a very temperamental weapon with a well-established reputation as a jam-o-matic.
 It stops working at the slightest hint of dirt, and its gas-operated mechanism sucks up dirt like a vacuum cleaner.
-Its bulky grip and excessive weight make it difficult to shoot and very impractical to carry for anyone not built like Arnold Schwarzenegger or Dolph Lundgren, and it often suffers misfeeds when chambered in rimmed .357 and .44 Magnum cartridges (which is why rimmed rounds are generally used by revolvers while rimless ammo is predominant for automatics).
+It has horrid recoil and even worse aim.
+Moreover, its bulky grip and excessive weight make it difficult to shoot and very impractical to carry for anyone not built like Arnold Schwarzenegger or Dolph Lundgren, and it often suffers misfeeds when chambered in rimmed .357 and .44 Magnum cartridges (which is why rimmed rounds are generally used by revolvers while rimless ammo is predominant for automatics).
 It is also one of the more expensive handguns on the market, going for about US$1500 for the base modelnote .
 Adding to that, .50 Action Express ammunition is incredibly expensive.
 As a result, the "Deagle" is little more than a range toy for people with more money than sense (and possibly other deficiencies).

 Despite all this, the Desert Eagle is the weapon of choice for media badasses across the spectrum, sometimes even being depicted as a standard issue military sidearm.
-In fan fiction, it's a good sign the wielder is a Mary Sue of some kind, much like a gratuitous katana.
+In fan fiction, it's a good sign the wielder is a Mary Sue of some kind, much like a gratuitous katana, except if said wielder is a certain Merc with a Mouth.

 Anime & Manga